jbakse/site_builder/docs/music/index.md

 ## Keep Sketching!

 ### Base
-Continuing explore generating and visualizing sound and music.{bigger}
+Continuing to explore generating and visualizing sound and music.{bigger}

 ### Challenge: Write and Record a Song
 It doesn't have to be good.
 It doesn't have to use code.